The Big Idea

 Keep in mind that there are markets for almost any conceivable topic.
 Don’t limit yourself to the headlines you’d read in “Vogue” and “Good Housekeeping.”
 Between newspapers, consumer magazines, trade magazines, e-zines, tabloids, literary journals, and more, you’re bound to find an appropriate publication for your Big Idea.

-You want to know more about these markets?
+Do you want to know more about these markets?
 Read on!

-Researching Freelance Markets
+Researching the Markets

 First, you’ll need a few definitions: